saltstack/salt-ext-modules-vmware/docs/architecture/20210901-build-test-deployment-pipeline.rst

 suite and full pipeline will succeed, with such trivial non-code changes.

-The only difference between the regular "nightly build" process, and a PyPI releas, will be that if there is a tag corresponding to the commit that created this build, in addition to uploading the artifacts to our archive, the artifacts will also be released to PyPI and whatever location is hosting our docs.
+The only difference between the regular "nightly build" process, and a PyPI release, will be that if there is a tag corresponding to the commit that created this build, in addition to uploading the artifacts to our archive, the artifacts will also be released to PyPI and whatever location is hosting our docs.